Linda Robinson, Chair

 Jeff Shindler, Secretary

 Having visited the Pacific Northwest since he was a child, Jeff realized his dream of living in Portland in 2010.
-A strong believer in the benefits of social capital, Jeff has worked as a marketing executive and corporate event producer, managed political campaigns, and has served on boards and fundraising committees for non-profit organizations such as Partners for Homeownership and IMPRINTS for Families.
-He and his family love the great outdoors, and most weekends they can be found exploring Portland’s parks and hiking trails.
+A strong believer in the benefits of social capital, Jeff has worked as a marketing executive and corporate event producer, managed political campaigns, and has served on boards and fundraising committees for non-profit organizations dedicated to providing affordable housing.
+In 2012, he founded LIFT Development, a real estate development company that builds multi-family housing in the Portland metro area.
+He loves the great outdoors, and most weekends can be found exploring Portland’s parks and hiking trails.

 Ted Gilbert, Board Member

 Since 1973, Ted has been involved in the acquisition, development, renovation and/or marketing of investment real estate.
-He is the Founder and Chairman of HOST Development, Inc., Co-Founder and Chairman of the Portland Affordable Housing Preservation Trust, is on the Board of Directors of the Albina Community Bancorp, and is a Member of the Gateway Regional Center Program Advisory Committee.
+He is the Founder and Chairman of HOST Development, Inc., Co-Founder and Chairman of the Portland Affordable Housing Preservation Trust.
+He serves on two other Gatewat community boards, and is passionate about the revitalization of Gateway and East Portland.
 For recreation, Ted loves to run on the trails of Forest Park and Tryon Creek State Park.

 Jim Labbe, Board Member

-Jim has over 20 years of experience in natural resource planning, research, and advocacy as a student, watershed council coordinator, consultant, citizen advocate and general Oregon enthusiast.
-Jim represents Audubon in advocating for local and regional natural resource policies throughout the Portland-Metro region.
-In addition, Jim chairs the Coalition for a Livable Future's Natural Resource Working Group.
-Jim enjoys biking, tango dancing, playing music, and lollygagging in his garden.
+Jim served on the FOGG board since 2008 and has over 20 years of experience in natural resource planning, research, and advocacy as a student, watershed council coordinator, consultant, and community advocate.
+Jim served for 13 years as Audubon Society of Portland's Urban Conservationist advocating for local and regional natural resource policies throughout the Portland-Metro region.
+Jim remains active in a number of park and natural resource projects in the region as a volunteer.
+He enjoys biking, birding, and dancing tango in his free time.